 Milky oats slushies

 Milky oats slushies are another colourful opportunity to enjoy seasonal fruit.
-Traditionally they are made with about 20% sugar; 18 grams in an 8 ounce drink.
-That would set you well on the way to type-2 diabetes so we make them only with a small amount of natural honey.
+Traditionally they are made with about 20% sugar; eighteen grams in an 8 ounce drink.
+That would set you well on the way to type-2 diabetes, dementia and stroke so we make them only using a small amount of natural honey.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.